ARM-software/psa-api/doc/ext-pake/api/pake.rst

     The following steps demonstrate the application code for 'User' in :numref:`fig-jpake`.
     The input and output steps must be carried out in exactly the same sequence as shown.

-    1. To prepare a J-Pake operation, initialize and set up a :code:`psa_pake_operation_t` object by calling the following functions:
+    1. To prepare a J-PAKE operation, initialize and set up a :code:`psa_pake_operation_t` object by calling the following functions:

         .. code-block:: xref